CIS corridor into the US

 See the Sprint →

 Three to six months.
 Multi-channel US rebuild and run.
-Paid, owned, earned, conversion architecture, sales enablement.
+Ads, website, search, sales pages, follow-up, and sales material.
 The standard shape for CIS operators committed to serious US scale.

 See the Build →

 Monthly retainer, twelve-month minimum.
-Ongoing rebuild-and-run across multiple US surfaces.
-Typical for CIS-headquartered groups with several US-facing brands or for diaspora principals running multiple US-facing portfolios.
+Ongoing rebuild-and-run across multiple US website, deck, and sales materials.
+Typical for CIS-headquartered groups with several US-facing brands or for diaspora owners running multiple US-facing portfolios.

 See the Partnership →

-Russian-speaking principals based in Cyprus or the UAE may also reference the Cyprus market gate and the UAE market gate.
+Russian-speaking owners based in Cyprus or the UAE may also reference the Cyprus market gate and the UAE market gate.

 What this corridor does not include.